claudiadast/psychcore-test/docs/conf.rst

 Your Pipeline Run
 -----------------

-The pipeline requires some information from the user before kicking it off.
+The pipeline requires some information from the user to run.
 In the current build of the pipeline, you, the user, will have to modify the ``run.yaml`` file located in the root of the project.
-It has 24 fields and looks like the following:
+It has 23 fields and looks like the following:

 .. code-block:: yaml

+	---
 	# Infrastructure configuration
 	STACK_NAME :
 	RESOURCE_CFN_TMPL_DEPLOY_BUCKET :
 	GPCE_SSH_KEY_PAIR :